No results were found...

 21. Add a lighthearted message

 ‘Tis the season of good cheer, after all!
 Add a touch of humor to your Christmas newsletter to make it memorable.
-Take it as an opportunity to use all those holiday puns for email marketing you’ve been saving, like this one from Wonderbly.
+It’s the perfect opportunity to use all those holiday puns for email marketing you’ve been saving, like this one from Wonderbly.

 Wonderbly Christmas email example